CleverTap/clevertap-geofence-ios/README.md

 - A [demo application](https://github.com/CleverTap/clevertap-geofence-ios/tree/feature/SDK-104-geofence-support/Examples/CocoapodsExample) showing CocoaPods Installation.
 - A [demo application](https://github.com/CleverTap/clevertap-geofence-ios/tree/feature/SDK-104-geofence-support/Examples/CarthageExample) showing Carthage Installation.

-## Changelog
+## ChangeLog

 See the [CleverTap Geofence SDK Change Log](https://github.com/CleverTap/clevertap-geofence-ios/blob/feature/SDK-104-geofence-support/CHANGELOG.md)

-## Questions?
+## Help and Questions?

-If you have questions or concerns, you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).
+If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard